Uberi/Canvas-AHK/Documentation/Main.md

 ;wip: write about unit system and cartesian coordinate system

 ### Color
-Color reference types are written in hexadecimal ARGB format.
+Color references represent a specific color and transparency.
+They are written in hexadecimal ARGB format.

 Each byte of the four byte color reference forms a single component, and each component is between the range of 0x00 to 0xFF (0 to 255 in decimal):